niskh/Djangoadmin-templates/README.md

 # Djangoadmin-templates
-you customize this template by adding it to the templates/admin of your django project<br/>
+you can customize this template by adding it to the templates/admin of your django project<br/>

 <div>The login interface:</div>

 ![alt text](1.PNG)